Top 10 Crazy World War II Food Substitutes

 Fanta is one of the world’s most popular sodas, beloved for its orange flavor and its colorful, happy style.
-This version was made by Coca-Cola in Italy in 1955, and it quickly became popular across Europe.
+Coca-Cola made this version in Italy in 1955, and it quickly became popular across Europe.
 But the original Fanta was made in 1940, and its story is a little darker.

 Coca-Cola exploded in Germany during the 1930s, going from sales of 100,000 cases a year to just over four million by the end of the decade.
 The company’s German branch was becoming one of its greatest success stories.
 But that would change with the outbreak of war.

 The Allies embargoed Germany, and shipments of the essential Coca-Cola syrup from America dried up, with supplies eventually running out.
 By this time, Coca-Cola Germany had been cut off from the main company in the U.S., and it needed to sustain itself.